BCarnaval/UniTeX/README.md

 UniTeX requires a complete TeX distribution (you can find the most used TeX distributions [here](https://www.latex-project.org/get/#tex-distributions)).
 Most features need external tools such as latexmk that fully automates LaTeX document generation.
 Latexmk is usually part of TeX distributions like MikTeX and MacTeX but you can always install it separately by following [these](https://mg.readthedocs.io/latexmk.html) steps.

 A Unix shell is also required to install UniTeX properly.
+Commands such as `mkdir`, `cp`, `ln` and some Unix shell operators are used within **.sh** scripts so you must have access to this type of shell to enjoy all features.

 A pdf viewer like [Skim](https://skim-app.sourceforge.io/), [Zathura](https://pwmt.org/projects/zathura/index.html) and [SumatraPDF](https://www.sumatrapdfreader.org/free-pdf-reader) is also fun to have when working on LaTeX projects.